sumanth-botlagunta/sumanth-botlagunta/README.md

 ### 🌱 What I'm Learning

-- Deepening my understanding of softwarefont-family: 'Roboto', sans-serif; design patterns and architecture.
+- Deepening my understanding of software design patterns and architecture.
 - Exploring server-side rendering (SSR) and its benefits in modern web development.
 - Diving into data visualization libraries and techniques to create insightful UIs.
 - Keeping up with the latest trends and best practices in the tech industry.